stanmaz/BBOalert/README.md

 #### OneDrive

 The data can be imported from text files stored in OneDrive cloud.
+The .txt file extension must be used.
 The URL link for public viewing should be used with the “Import” record.
 Note : the file size is not limited.

 The public URL can be obtained in the following way :